 Agency admits “harsh” questioning of al-Qaeda suspects but evidence destroyed.

-He said the agency’s internal watchdog had watched the tapes in 2003 and verified that the interrogation practices recorded were legal.
+The CIA’s director said earlier that the agency’s internal watchdog had watched the tapes in 2003 and verified that the interrogation practices recorded were legal.

-Amnesty International on Firday called for the destruction of the tapes to be part of that inquiry.
+On Friday, Amnesty International, the UK human rights organisation, called for the destruction of the tapes to be part of that inquiry.

 Members of the US 9/11 commission and congress have expressed surprise that the tapes existed, saying that the CIA repeatedly claimed it did not record the interrogation of detainees.